Jorenar/blog/_posts/2024-12-26-arrlen-across-langs.md

   languages represent this category.
 Sometimes it is a side effect of more versatile feature (e.g. in meaning "count of X in Y", where Y might contain more than just Xs).

-  * PowerShell -- dedicates `.Length` to arrays, `.Count` is inherited from underlying type;
-  * Ruby -- uses "count" to, nomen omen, count elements meeting condition; \
-      only if condition is empty then `.count` gives equivalent of `.length`;
-  * SQL -- in similar fashion to Ruby, uses `COUNT` for more generic purpose.

-  Additionally, Clojure has also `alength` (for Java arrays, but supposedly "works for all arrays"), and PHP provides alias: `sizeof()`.

-  "Count" might be more popular for non-linear data structures, like e.g. graphs.

 * 4th most common word is "dimension"; 5th are ex aequo "elements" and "cardinality".
   Including methods of calculating number of elements puts "bounds" in top 5 too.